 Computer Science

-Computer Science at Stanborough offers students a dynamic insight into the world of IT and computer science.
-We offer students a range of activities on a number of software platforms, learning through the use of a range of websites and online interactive activities.
+Computer Science at Stanborough offers students a dynamic insight into the world of IT (Information Technology) and computer science.
+We offer students a range of activities on several software platforms, learning through the use of a range of websites and online interactive activities.

-The aim of the Computer Science Faculty is to ensure students and staff at Stanborough School are autonomous users of IT.
-That students develop into creators of IT through computer science, preparing them for life in an ever-changing world.
+The aim of the Computer Science Faculty is to ensure students and staff at Stanborough School are confident, competent and safe users of IT.
+We believe that all students can develop into creators of IT through computer science, preparing them for life in an ever-changing world.

 Head of Faculty: Mr J Brown